NorbertCseh/mevn-chat/readme.md

 ### Notes for me

-- Do I need this '/create-room', '/delete-room' paths?
-Method should be enough
+- ~~Do I need this '/create-room', '/delete-room' paths?
+Method should be enough~~ Nope
 - Roles would be nice to have for the rooms
 - Check the .populat part, I think we will need it later